 Our last minute getaway to Yosemite for New Year’s made us fall in love with Yosemite in Winter.
 In addition to the benefit of less crowds, there are so many extra winter activities available.
 For our 2 days in Yosemite itinerary, we scored a glamping reservation at Autocamp and filled our days one picturesque moment after the next.
 You can use this guide for any season but there’s nothing like a Yosemite winter trip.

-Before we get started, there’s a good chance that you either love visiting National Parks, hiking or glamping.
-Here are some other posts you may want to read.
-Up your adventure quotient and save money at the same time with tips on how to get the America the Beautiful National Park Passport for free or how to get the most value out of it.
-For glamping aficionados, we have great posts about Glamping in Big Sur and cool spots for Glamping in California and the USA.
+If you love National Park travel, hiking or glamping. here are some other posts you may want to read.
+Save money when visiting more than one National Park in a year by purchasing an America the Beautiful National Park Passport.
+Glamping aficionados should check out our posts about Glamping in Big Sur and cool spots for Glamping in California and the USA.

 Best Time to go to Yosemite

 Truthfully, any time is a good time to go to Yosemite but the experience varies by season.
 Most people head to Yosemite during summer because it’s a great place to visit on your summer vacation, especially if you are visiting National Parks.
 The weather is warm to hot (highs in the 80-90 degree range) and while there is some rain, the days are generally sunny.
 People that like camping with find the evening to be in the 50s.
 The biggest issue in the summer is that Yosemite is crowded.